rjferguson21/big-bang/charter/packages/sonarqube/Architecture.md

 ## Single Sign on (SSO)

-SSO integration can be accomplished by modifying the following settings in the bigbang chart.
+SSO integration can be configured by modifying the following settings in the bigbang chart.

 ```yaml
 sso: